FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Experiments

 \subsection{Generalization Results (RQ2)}

-As shown in Table~\ref{tab:ood-results}, \flowr{} maintains superiority over baselines on six OOD benchmarks, with stable improvements in question answering and mathematical reasoning.
+As shown in Table~\ref{tab:main-results}, \flowr{} maintains its superiority over baselines on six OOD benchmarks, with stable improvements in question answering and mathematical reasoning.
+The OOD generalization stems from the same decoupled design that drives the IID gains: because the \director{} learns to compose task-agnostic cognitive operators rather than task-specific solution patterns, the orchestration strategy fitted on IID training carries over naturally to novel task families such as AIME~2025 and DS-1000.
 In contrast, large-scale LLM backends show strong zero-shot capability but lack transferable orchestration, while search-based workflows are inefficient in OOD settings.
 These results show that \flowr{} achieves robust cross-task and cross-distribution gains without task-specific fine-tuning of the backend LLM.